Park City, Utah: Attractions

 Park City is home to Park City Mountain Resort, Canyons Village at Park City, Deer Valley Resort, Woodward Park City, the Utah Olympic Park (including the Alf Engen Ski Museum and Eccles Salt Lake 2002 Olympic Winter Games Museum), the Park City Museum, the Eccles Center Theater, an outlet mall, Main Street shopping and dining, and hundreds of miles of hiking and biking trails.
 The four resorts and Olympic Park offer activities and attractions in both the summer and winter.

 Events

-Park City hosts the Sundance Film Festival.
-The festivities are centered on Main Street, while film screenings are held in several venues both within and outside of Park City.
+From 1978 until 2026, Park City hosted the Sundance Film Festival.
+The festivities were centered on Main Street, while film screenings are held in several venues both within and outside of Park City.
 After 2026, the festival will relocate to Boulder, Colorado.
+However, Park City will still maintain its status as the home of the Sundance Institute's Utah office.
 Park City hosts an art festival each year, the Kimball Arts Festival, which typically attracts around 50,000 visitors.
-Park City hosts two parades each year, one on July Fourth that attracts visitors from all over Utah, and one on Labor Day (locally called Miners' Day) that is more local-oriented.
-Park City co-hosted the 2002 Winter Olympics with Salt Lake City.
-Park City usually serves as the finish for the final leg of the Tour of Utah road bike race.
+Park City also hosts two parades each year, one on July Fourth that attracts visitors from all over Utah, and one on Labor Day (locally called Miners' Day) that is more local-oriented.
+Park City co-hosted the 2002 Winter Olympics with Salt Lake City, and usually serves as the finish for the final leg of the Tour of Utah road bike race.